 A LITTLE HISTORY: I bought my first stereo equipment from Wal-Mart when I was 13 and have been into music and music reproduction ever since.
-Got some big MTX speakers for my 16th birthday, and got into hi-fi when I was in graduate school at Ohio State University.
+Got some big MTX speakers for my 16th birthday, and got into hi-fi when I was in graduate school at Ohio State University (thanks Progressive Audio).
 Lived in shared houses for many years and have been a bad neighbor on many weekend nights...
 I'm sorry folks, thanks for your tolerance.

 PAST SYSTEMS: Built around 2005 when I first joined the site, my first real system was a pair of Thiel 1.6s driven by a Classe CAP-151 and an Exemplar modified Denon 2910.
 The Classe won out over a Bel Canto eVo2i I also auditioned.
 Five years later I upgraded to Thiel 2.4s, driven by a Pass Labs INT-30A and PS Audio Perfectwave DAC.
 The INT-30A won out over a Pass Labs X250.5 and a McIntosh MC402.

 After blowing yet another set of Thiel drivers and seeing the company be on the ropes after Jim's death, I did a lot of reading to figure out what to do next.
 Based on the recommendations of member Charles1dad, I ended up moving to the high efficiency Coincident Super Eclipse IIIs (92db sensitivity, 14ohm impedance).
 One draw of these speakers was that they would allow me to try different amplifier topologies.
 After purchase, I put my Pass Labs INT-30A up against a First Watt SIT-2 and a pair of 8W Coincident Frankenstein 300b monoblocks.
 Loved, loved, the all Coincident combination and the experience piqued my interest in trying the company's top of the line speakers, the Pure Reference Extremes.
-Although challenging, they are the cornerstone of my current system.
+Although they've been a frustrating challenge and have taken almost two years to coax into a truly successful state, they are the cornerstone of my current system.

 SPEAKERS: The 94db, 8 ohm Coincident PREs have only a single capacitor and single inductor in their crossover.
 The mid-range driver goes straight to the amplifier.
 The capacitor provides high pass filtering for the accuton ceramic tweeter.
 It responds very strongly to capacitor changes and (as promised by others) I've found the Duelund tinned copper CAST to be the best.
 Despite being advertised as having Mundorfs, my PREs came with the run of the mill Solens pictured above.
 I replaced those with ClarityCaps bypassed by Duelund .01uF sliver foils, replaced those with Jupiter Copper Foils, and then replaced those with the Duelunds.
 The ClarityCaps were "ruler flat", the stock Solens were a bit noisy, but with some nice color/richness, and the Jupiters combined the best attributes of the two.
 The Duelunds are better in every way.
 Natural, rich in color, and somehow also the most accurate/detailed of the bunch.
 Highly recommended.
 I found I didn't like the sound of adding bypass capacitors to the speaker crossover, as it seemed to produce some smearing or phasiness that made me uncomfortable.